Daniel-Knights/changenog/README.md

 Running `changenog` from inside a subdirectory will find the nearest parent that's a git repository, and filter commits to only include those that have changes within that subdirectory.

+Requirements:

+- `package.json` with name and version
+- At least one Git tag
+- Monorepo package tags must be in the format `<package-name>/<version>`

 ## Usage

 ```bash